ugmurthy/nodeJS/README.md

 4. `cart`is an e-cart for populating menu items
 5. `orders`contains details of what to order

-All of above are json files and the structure are available [here](https://github.com/ugmurthy/nodejs/blob/master/assignment_2/structures.json)
+All of above are json files and the structure are available [here] (https://github.com/ugmurthy/nodejs/blob/master/assignment_2/structures.json).
+All of these files reside in `.data` directory

+`data.js` i
 ##### menu.json

 menu.json was generated using www.json-generator.com with the following template